datumorphism/datumorphism.github.io/content/wiki/statistics/correlation-coefficient.md

 where $n$ is the number of elements in series A.

-Standard deviation is very easy to understand.
-It is basically the average Eucleadian distance between the data points and average value.
+The standard deviation is very easy to understand.
+It is basically the average Eucleadian distance between the data points and the average value.
 In this article, we will take another point of view.

 Now imagine we have two series
 $(a_i - \bar A)$ and $(a_j - \bar A)$.
 The geometric mean squared for $i=j$ is